Sampling reduced density matrix to extract fine levels of entanglement spectrum and restore entanglement Hamiltonian

-The spectra of the system with various{, but larger,} system sizes obtained by QMC+ED is shown in Fig.~\ref{Fig_MC_ED}(b), and the results are consistent with the ED results show in Ref.~\cite{Poilblanc2010entanglement}. {It demonstrates the efficiency of our method for larger systems, so that we can inspect the finite size effect here.} {In Fig.~\ref{Fig_AFM_FM}(a)}, we draw a fitting line for the velocity $v$ of different size $L$. {In the inset of Fig.~\ref{Fig_AFM_FM}(a), we fit the velocities of different sizes by the first two data points.
+The spectra of the system with various, but larger system sizes obtained by QMC+ED is shown in Fig.~\ref{Fig_MC_ED}(b), and the results are consistent with the ED results show in Ref.~\cite{Poilblanc2010entanglement}.
+It demonstrates the efficiency of our method for larger systems, so that we further inspect the finite size effect here.
+In Fig.~\ref{Fig_AFM_FM}(a), we draw a fitting line for the velocity $v$ of different size $L$.
+In the inset of Fig.~\ref{Fig_AFM_FM}(a), we fit the velocities of different sizes by the first two data points.
 All the lines are close to each other, representing that their velocities are similar.
-The fitting line in Fig.~\ref{Fig_AFM_FM}(a) }turns out that the velocity is almost unchanged with size $L$ and convergent to $\sim 2.41$, which is inconsistent to the result of spectral function by QMC+SAC where $v\sim 4.58$.
+The fitting line in Fig.~\ref{Fig_AFM_FM}(a) turns out that the velocity is almost unchanged with size $L$ and convergent to $\sim 2.41$, which is inconsistent to the result of spectral function by QMC+SAC where $v\sim 4.58$\tcb{~\cite{zyan2021entanglement}}.

-In order to show the spectral property of the system and avoid the difference between the ES and entanglement spectral function, we also calculate the spectral function of entanglement.
-For a physical observable denoted by $\mathcal{O}$, the spectral function $S(\omega)$ can be written as
+In order to show the spectral property of the system and avoid \tcb{any puzzling inconsistency} between the ES and entanglement spectral function, we also \tcb{examine} the spectral function of entanglement.
+For a physical observable denoted by $\mathcal{O}$, the spectral function $S(\omega)$ \tcb{in general} can be written as

-where $\{| n \rangle\}$ and $\{E_n\}$ are the eigenstates and eigenvalues of the Hamiltonian $\mathcal{H}$ respectively.
-In the following, we choose $\mathcal{O}$ as the spin operator $S^z$, $|m\rangle$ as the ground state, and $E_m$ as the ground state energy.
-The choice is same as the Ref.~\cite{zyan2021entanglement} which is convenient for comparisons.
+where $|n (m)\rangle$ and $E_{n(m)}$ are the \tcb{eigenstates and eigenvalues of the given Hamiltonian, respectively.} \red{This definition \tcb{applies to both the} original Hamiltonian \tcb{and the} entanglement Hamiltonian. \tcb{In this work, we} focus on the spectral function of \tcb{the} entanglement Hamiltonian.} In the following, we choose $\mathcal{O}$ as the spin operator $S_k^z$, and fix $|n\rangle$ as the ground state, i.e. \tcb{$E_n \equiv E_0$ is the ground-state} energy (it is exact when $\beta\rightarrow\infty$).
+The choice is same as the Ref.~\cite{zyan2021entanglement} which is convenient for comparisons. \tcb{It is} worth noting that the Hamiltonian and energy level in \tcb{Eq.~(\ref{sf})} should be replaced as entanglement Hamiltonian and ES level when we talk about the ES.

-{Fig.~\ref{Fig_AFM_FM}(b)} shows the spectral function of the system with size $L=24$ and we also give the velocity $v\sim 2.29$.
+Fig.~\ref{Fig_AFM_FM}(b) shows the spectral function of the system with size $L=24$ and we also give the velocity $v\sim 2.29$.
 It reveals that the discrepancy between the ES and entanglement spectral function is not because of the difference of the definition.
-We favor the reason that the settings of some constant are different between the two Refs.~\cite{Poilblanc2010entanglement,zyan2021entanglement}
+We find the reason may be the settings of constant missing a factor ``$2$" in the Ref.~\cite{zyan2021entanglement}.